Rewards Center

 Which option is usually better for urgent transfers?

 Urgency often favors routes that can use local payout, but actual timing still depends on review status, the corridor, the receiving bank, timezone, and holidays.
+For more on speed, see the fastest way to send money from China.

 What if my case is not a standard salary-remittance case?

 A bank wire may still make more sense, especially if you need more manual explanation or your case sits outside the usual work-status and after-tax salary path.
-The right answer becomes more case-specific at that point.

 Related Guides